erdemaltuntac/Micro-SDP-dev/README.md

 # Micro-SDP

-**Structured Dictionary Priors for Quantitative Microscopy**
+**Smart Detection and Prediction of Single Cells within Heterogeneous Microscopic Images**
+*Dictionary Learning Module*

-A Python package for learning channel-specific and joint multi-channel dictionaries from microscopy images using Total Variation (TV) regularisation and non-negativity constraints.
+This repository contains the dictionary learning component of the Micro-SDP system.
+It provides channel-specific and joint multi-channel dictionary learning from microscopy images using Total Variation (TV) regularisation and non-negativity constraints.
 Companion code for the manuscript:

 > *Learned Dictionaries with Total Variation and Non-Negativity for Single-Cell Microscopy: Convergence Theory and Deterministic Multi-Channel Cell Feature Unification*, Aegis Digital Technologies, 2026.
 > **arXiv:** [2604.05211](https://arxiv.org/abs/2604.05211)  [math.NA]